8 Common Tax Myths: Are They True or False?

-Taxes can be confusing.
-No surprise there, they are complex and the rules are constantly changing!
-Because of that confusion and complexity there are some stubborn myths about taxes – and some are even sort of accurate in some circumstances – making it hard to sort out what’s true and what’s not.
-Take our Tax Myth Quiz and see how well you know Uncle Sam’s rules.
+Taxes can be confusing:; they are complex and the rules are constantly changing!
+Because of that confusion and complexity there are some stubborn myths about taxes.
+Take our Tax Myth Quiz and see how many of these myths you can spot!

 1. I filled out my W-4 (withholding form) when I started my job 5 years ago, so I don’t need to worry about it.

 This is false!
 You should review your W-4 at least annually.
 If you have changes in your life (married, divorced, new dependent, additional income, etc) you’ll want to update when those happen too.
 The IRS provides tables to give employers guidance on the amount of taxes to withhold from your paycheck based on the information in the W-4 (the withholding form) that you complete when hired (or update later on).

 2. I am a student.
 I don’t have to pay taxes.

 This is usually false, but can be true in some limited cases!
 If you are a student and still claimed as a dependent on someone else’s tax return (likely your parents), whether you have to file a return yourself or not depends on how much you earned.
 If you earned less than the IRS minimum, you may still want to file if your employer took out taxes in order to be eligible for a refund.
 Take a look at your W-2 and the IRS website to see if you need to file.

 3. Sometimes It’s better to NOT make more money to avoid paying more in taxes because of a higher tax bracket.